brijs/udacity-self-driving-project-1/README.md

  This chart below shows the **reference** run (and also **experiment0** run, with Adam optimizer & additional aspect ratios. (*Note - experiment0 is included alongside reference to indicate the improvement. experiment1 and 2 are an order(or 2) of mangitude better so they are plotted separately below*)

 ![Eval](screenshots/Loss_ref_exp0.jpg)
-Figure: Reference & Experiment0 Loss
+Figure 3: Reference & Experiment0 Loss

 ![Eval](screenshots/ref_eval_output.jpg)
-Figure: Reference run Evaluation output
+Figure 4: Reference run Evaluation output

 ### Improvements